-I am currently a PhD candidate in the Department of Classics and Ancient History at the University of Warwick.
-My project is co-supervised by Prof. Michael Scott and Prof. Zahra Newby, and explores social identities in ancient Greek gymnasia through a sensory approach to space.
+I am currently a third year PhD candidate in the Department of Classics and Ancient History at the University of Warwick.
+My project is co-supervised by Prof. Michael Scott and Prof. Zahra Newby, and explores ancient Greek gymnasia through a social approach to space and the built environment.
 I received first-class honours (with awards) in my BA in Ancient History at Cardiff University (2018) and received a distinction in my Mst in Classical Archaeology at the University of Oxford (2019).
-I have participated in excavations at the Halaesa Archaeological Project in Sicily since 2019 with the University of Oxford and Università degli Studi di Messina, and participated in excavations, field survey and digital 3D modelling at the Byzantine Castle of Velika (Βελίκα) in Larissa, Greece with the University of Oxford and the Antiquities Ephorate of Larissa in 2019.
+I have participated in archaeological projects in Greece and Italy, including the Emporio Hinterland Project on Chios (2021, University College London and the Antiquities Ephorate of Chios), the Halaesa Archaeological Project in Sicily (since 2019, University of Oxford and Università degli Studi di Messina), and Kastro Velika (Βελίκα) project in Thessaly (2019, University of Oxford and the Antiquities Ephorate of Larissa).

 Evans, M.P.
 (2020).
 "Architectural and Spatial Features of Plato's Gymnasia and Palaistrai."
 In H.L Reid, M. Ralkowski, & C. Zoller (Eds.), Athletics, Gymnastics, and Agon in Plato.
 Sioux City, Iowa: Parnassos Press. pp. 31-50.